praveenrathi4/Prediction-of-Demand-for-Shared-Bikes/README.md

-# Linear regression model for bike_rental company
+# Linear regression model to predict the demand for shared bike service company.